• Skip to primary navigation

 ingredients for minced beef hotpot.

-In addition to the ingredients in the photo, you will need cornflour for thickening, and sunflower or other neutral flavoured oil for frying the vegetables, plus a teaspoon of sugar (optional).
+In addition to the ingredients in the photo, you will need cornflour for thickening, and sunflower or other neutral-flavoured oil for frying the vegetables, plus a teaspoon of sugar (optional).
+You may also find you need one cup of beef stock (made with a stock cube) if the meat mixture starts to dry out while it is cooking.

-Minced beef – try to get minced beef with a low fat content – I used 5% fat content.
-You can get away with a higher fat content, but then you will have to pour away some of the fat that gets released once the meat has fried.
+Minced beef - try to get minced beef with a low-fat content - I used 5% fat content.
+You can get away with a higher fat content, but then you will have to pour away some of the fat that is released once the meat has been fried.

 Vegetables – this is where you can get creative.
 I used leeks, onions, carrots, and mushrooms.
 You can swap out the vegetables for whatever you have available.
 French beans would be tasty, as would the addition of frozen peas.
 You can also use swedes, parsnips, or even finely grated cabbage.
 I’d tend to steer clear of delicate vegetables such as broccoli, cauliflower, or marrows as they may become mushy.
 Whatever vegetables you decide on, you will need one cup of diced mixed vegetables per person.